 And what their potential might be for the future.

 Why do you need all this?
-That information you noted on a slip of paper or in your phone can offer you valuable business information.
+That information you noted on a slip of paper or on your phone can offer you valuable business information.
 Especially when you're starting out as a small business, when you are still defining your niche, knowing your customers' needs can help you make smart business decisions.
 Knowing where your leads came from can help you plan your marketing and advertising, and knowing what they have bought in the past might give you an idea of future demand.

 Your Growing Contact Management System